keaganfrr-03/online_bakery_marketplace_v2/README.md

 This is a virtual marketplace, where vendors and customers buy and sell bakery products conveniently.
 The app runs on Django, with external MySQL DB

 Setup
-1. Clone the repo git clone: git clone https://github.com/eddiecns/online_bakery_market.git
+1. Clone the repo git clone: git clone https://github.com/keaganfrr-03/online_bakery_marketplace_v2
-2. and then run: cd online_bakery_market
+2. and then run: cd online_bakery_marketplace_v2
 3. Create a branch and switch to it: git checkout -b my_version
 4. Create virtual environment: python -m venv .venv
 5. Activate the venv source: .\.venv\Scripts\activate